pabtomas/flagbox/README.md

 and `,` characters.
 A comma means 'keep the matched mark' and a `?` means 'reset the matched mark'.
-For the above box, if you type: `?,?` you will reset `,` mark, keep `,,` mark and reset `,,,` marks because for the first and third string's indexes, you place `?` characters.
+For the above box, if you type: `?,?` you will reset `,` mark, keep `,,` mark and reset `,,,` marks because for the first and third string's indexes, you placed `?` characters.

 </br>
 <img src="/media/chain101.png">